Hishamkool/Hishamkool/README.md

 Here are some of the projects I've worked on:

-- **CSSD**: A project related to CSSD (Central Sterile Services Department), for managing the reusable tooks in a hospital.
+- **CSSD**: A project related to CSSD (Central Sterile Services Department), for managing the reusable tools in a hospital.

 - **Houseme**: A real estate website for buying and selling houses in your vicinity.